TheCodeKeepers/TheCodeKeepers/README.md

 <p>

-  I'm Fayçal Bouslahi a Full Stack Web Developer dealing mostly with JavaScipt, process and people managment.
+  I'm Fayçal Bouslahi a Full Stack Web Developer dealing mostly with Java and JavaScipt, process and people managment.
 I've benn doing JavaScript for quite a while now and i come from a Java backgroud.

 </p>